 Prof. Tim Palmer's symposium

 Tim Palmer’s professional career has been profoundly linked to ECMWF’s ensemble prediction system.
 He was at the forefront of the development of the scientific basis for probabilistic forecasting and the implementation of the first operational ensemble predictions in the early 1990s.
 After leading the Predictability and Diagnostics Section, and when Council gave its approval to develop seasonal prediction systems at ECMWF, he became Head of the new Probabilistic Forecasting and Diagnostics Division.
 Tim left ECMWF in 2011 to take up a Royal Society Research Professorship at the University of Oxford’s Physics Department.
 However, he has worked very closely with ECMWF since then, in the development of low-precision numerics, the use of AI in weather forecast models, and in establishing the new Destination Earth initiative.

-With Tim now turning 70, we will be looking back at his career at ECMWF, reviewing the road that the ensemble prediction system has taken over the last 30 years and looking ahead to what the future might hold for it.
-The presentations of the symposium will review the history that led to the development of operational ensemble forecasts, the initial perturbation and model uncertainty strategies as key characteristics of an ensemble configuration, the use of ensembles across time scales from weather to climate, and its value for humanitarian disaster risk management and commercial applications in the world of energy markets.
+With Tim now turning 70, we looked back at his career at ECMWF, reviewing the road that the ensemble prediction system has taken over the last 30 years and looked ahead to what the future might hold for it.
+The presentations of the symposium reviewed the history that led to the development of operational ensemble forecasts, the initial perturbation and model uncertainty strategies as key characteristics of an ensemble configuration, the use of ensembles across time scales from weather to climate, and its value for humanitarian disaster risk management and commercial applications in the world of energy markets.
 ECMWF’s next planned upgrade of the operational modelling cycle will see a unified high-resolution 9-km global ensemble as the centre piece of our medium-range prediction, a truly marvellous prospect for the future of ensemble forecasting.